tushar5526/sarthi/README.md

 # Sarthi

-Sarthi allows you to quickly setup Ephemeral Preview Environments.
-Easy installation using a script and never touch your server again.
+Sarthi lets you set up Ephemeral Preview Environments quickly.
+Install it easily with a script and forget about server management.
-Sarthi is build up on other OSS projects to exports logs, enable monitoring and create preview environments.
+Sarthi is built on open-source projects for exporting logs, enabling monitoring, and creating preview environments.

 You can you use the [sarthi-deploy]() GitHub Action for setting up preview environments for your branches / PR.